redis/redis-om-python/README.md

 #   value is not a valid email address (type=value_error.email)
 ```

-Data modeling, validation, and persistent to Redis all work regardless of where you run Redis.
-But can we do more?
+Data modeling, validation, and persisting to Redis all work regardless of how you run Redis.

-Yes, we can!
-Next, we'll talk about the **rich query expressions** and **embedded models** that Redis OM gives you when you're using the RediSearch and RedisJSON Redis modules.
+However, Redis OM will take your Python applications to the next level if you're using the RediSearch and RedisJSON modules in your Redis deployment.
+Next, we'll talk about the **rich query expressions** and **embedded models** that Redis OM gives you with those Redis modules.

+**TIP**: *Wait, what's a Redis module?* If you aren't familiar with Redis modules, review the *RediSearch and RedisJSON* section of this README.

 ### Querying
 Querying uses a rich expression syntax inspired by the Django ORM, SQLAlchemy,  and Peewee.